NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

+= 13 2014xxxx =
+* Fix: Blog groups: Group name can be changed again.

 = 12 20141109 =
 * New: Post actions have been reworked.
 Documented here: http://plugins.plainview.se/threewp-broadcast/documentation/post-actions/
 * New: "Find orphans" is now "Find unlinked children" and is a bulk action.